CollaboraOnline/richdocumentscode/README.md

 will be unpacked and run, else the host is required to be able to run AppImages which adds a requirement on FUSE.

+Notes:
+* If the app is built with an ARM64 AppImage, it will be named `richdocumentscode_arm64`.
+* On slower systems, the first time the CODE Server is started there may be a noticeable delay (also applies on subsequent runs if `/tmp` whenever cleared)

 ## System requirements
 - Linux x86-64 (ARM64/aarch64 platform is not supported for all users at this time, see [Issue 226](https://github.com/CollaboraOnline/richdocumentscode/issues/226))
 - 2 CPU cores